aviaryan/flask-postgres-apache-server/README.md

 To change ssh port to 2200, follow the given steps-

-- Open ssh config in `nano`.
+Open ssh config in `nano`.

 ```sh
 sudo nano /etc/ssh/sshd_config
 ```

-- Locate "Port 22" in that file.
+Locate "Port 22" in that file.
 Change it to "Port 2200".

-- Restart sshd service.
+Restart ssh service.

 ```sh
 sudo service ssh restart